 Your child might play with a stray piece of paper more joyfully than with a plain toy.
 Similarly, they might be more interested in a LEGO set as opposed to a stuffed toy.
 Engage them in open-ended activities, and let them experiment and use their imagination to come up with different things.

 10. Answer questions clearly

 Children often come up with lots of questions.
 And while adults try to give them in-depth answers, it may hardly be called for.
 Address their questions without complications.
-Don’t overwhelm them with too much information, or you’d kill the fun in learning.
+Don’t ignore or overwhelm them with too much information, or you’d kill the fun in learning.

 11. Include challenges into their routines

 While it is essential to dumb down things for your child, don’t overdo it.
 Too simple could also mean too boring.
 Include challenges into your child’s routine to keep them engaged.
 For instance, buy them intricate LEGO sets or introduce some brain games.

 12. Generate interest in the world around them

 While it is easy to ignore the seemingly mundane things in life, sparking your child’s curiosity in the little things in life is an excellent way to develop children’s curiosity.
 Allow children to indulge more deeply with the things in their surroundings.
 Take them for a walk and let them wander bare feet.
 Allow them to touch, feel, and hear different things.

 While it is crucial to guide your child on the learning path, don’t teach them everything that there is to know.
 The key lies in striking a balance.
 Give them a little leeway to explore and learn certain things independently.
 Enable, don’t impart, and always leave room for curiosity to grow.